 Introduce yourself!
 If the first interaction goes well, consider establishing ongoing communication with your neighbors.
 If anything, you can both agree to keep an eye out for any suspicious activity in the neighborhood or have an open dialogue if any issues arise.
-Think about hosting a block party or having a bonfire in your backyard and inviting neighbors to join you for s’mores.
+Think about hosting a (socially distant) block party or having a bonfire in your backyard and inviting neighbors to join you for s’mores.

 Noise travels way farther than you'd think.
 Make sure not to play loud music past quiet hours and bring your barking dog inside (especially at night when people are trying to sleep).